mvonthron/munin-influxdb/README.md

 ### InfluxDB storage

-Data from Munin RRD databases are combined and imported into an InfluxDB cluster.
+Data from Munin RRD databases are combined and imported into an InfluxDB cluster (version 0.9 and later).

 Munin fields from a same plugin are grouped as columns of the same InfluxDB time series.